Emotion Recognition in Signers: Experiments

 Finally, we compare our EANwH model to vision-capable LLMs (Qwen 2.5 and GPT-4o) using EmoSign~\cite{chua2025emosign}.
 We applied the procedure presented in \cite{chua2025emosign} and could reproduce mostly the same results with them.\footnote{Only a few clips were differently classified from the results reported in their confusion matrices.
 We set the temperature parameter 0.}

 The results shown in Table~\ref{tab:model_comparison_EmoSign} suggest that EANwH is better than the tested LLMs.
 Especially, EANwH has superior performance on Neutral.
-As demonstrated in the class distribution of BOBSL-M\_C in Appendix Table~\ref{tab:distribution_merge}, in the wild, neutral cases would be likely majority, thus, the performance on the Neutral class would have a greater impact on users' perceived performance in real applications.
+Appendix Table~\ref{tab:distribution_merge} shows that Neutral is the majority class in BOBSL-M\_C, as is often the case in real-world data.
+Therefore, performance on the Neutral class may strongly influence users’ perceived performance in practical applications.

 Table~\ref{tab:model_comparison_eJSL} shows the evaluation results on eJSL with the same procedure.
 EANwH obtained the best results, consistently with the test on BOBSL-M\_C shown in Table~\ref{tab:model_comparison_EmoSign}.